<back home

 • Mount the small pallet with shims to get the 220 rack off the ground and to keep it leveled

 • 220 ANTENNA: There is little to no chance that the former Franklin 220 repeater antenna can be removed and reinstalled prior to the close of the Gunstock chair lifts.
-Thanks to the typical excellent service by HRO Salem Manager, Peter Torosian W1CBY, the new 220 repeater antenna (about $200) will arrive just prior to Sunday.
+Thanks to the typical excellent service by HRO Salem Rep, Peter Torosian W1CBY, the new 220 repeater antenna (about $200) is hoped to arrive just prior to Sunday.
 Thank you Peter!
 We already own the expensive side mounts and tower clamps that were available from previous projects.

 The 6-meter repeater will be addressed on the next visit.
 Lots to do!